Daniel Butterfield: Archives

 There is a statue of the general by Gutzon Borglum in Sakura Park in Manhattan.

 Cragside

 A part of the Butterfield estate, "Cragside", is named for the rocky cliffs on the property.
 The house was built from the rock quarried on the property.
 The property was by all accounts a beautiful estate with elaborate gardens.
 Some of the stables from the estate are still standing and used by the Haldane Central School District.
 Cragside was purchased around 1931 by the Fathers of Mercy.
 Founded in France in early 19th-century, the congregation established the parish of St. Vincent de Paul Church in Manhattan in 1841 for French-speaking Catholics.
 The Cold Spring property was the location of St. Joseph's Novitiate.
 The structure was destroyed by fire in the late 1970s.
 The property was later sold, and eventually acquired by the Haldane Central School District.
 Haldane's high school building was built on the property and opened in 2005.

+In popular culture

+Butterfield appears in the Civil War novel The Killer Angels by Michael Shaara – a character in the 20th Maine claims that their brigade bugle call was written by Butterfield and is based on his own name.